0%

 Elements like skill progression, faction control, and detailed maps have influenced games like Red Dead Redemption, Saints Row, and Cyberpunk 2077.

-Final Rating and Expert Verdict GTA San Andreas stands as a defining game of its generation, blending action, narrative, humor, and player choice into a cohesive, addictive experience.
+GTA San Andreas stands as a defining game of its generation, blending action, narrative, humor, and player choice into a cohesive, addictive experience.
 Its ambition and depth remain largely unmatched, even years after release.

 GTA San Andreas Rating Breakdown